How To Build A Garage Pergola And Why You Should

 So if you are working, working out, or even playing games in the garage, you can open the garage door and enjoy the outdoors too.
 Make sure you keep a nice landscape full of greenery if you choose this route.

 Garage pergolas are a lot like eyebrow windows or some other type of dormers in this sense.
-They attract a lot of attention.
-So get nice garage doors and a good security system to ensure this is always a good thing.

 How To Build A Garage Pergola

-For this, we purchased 2×4 boards for the rafters that were 12-feet long.
+For this, we purchased 2×4 boards for the rafters that were 12 feet long.
 Then we got 2×2 balusters for the purlins that were 28 inches long.
-We also made brackets to hold them up which you can build or purchase yourself.
+We also made brackets to hold them up, which you can build or purchase yourself.

 Step 1: Mark Your First Board

-For this, we used a 1-gallon paint can to create a curve that connects the 1 1/2-in mark and the point where the 4-inch line meets the rafter’s bottom edge.
+For this, we used a 1-gallon paint can to create a curve that connects the 1 1/2-inch mark and the point where the 4-inch line meets the rafter’s bottom edge.
 Follow the edge of the can so that you have a rounded pencil mark.

 Step 2: Cut The Tails

-Now, follow the curved line with a jigsaw to create that gorgeous first tail.
+Follow the curved line with a jigsaw to create that gorgeous first tail.
 Now that you have your first tail cut, you can use it as a template to cut the other boards.
 Use the same board for each cut instead of using the one you cut next.

 Step 3: Cut The Purlins

 A purlin is a horizontal beam that runs along the length of the pergola.
 It rests on the main rafter and supports the other rafters.
-So it’s time to build these by taking the 2×2 boards and working on them.

 Step 4: Paint Or Stain